“It’s a model for the nation, for the world”

-First Lady, Michelle Obama, upon visiting on April 15, 2010, the New Roots Community Farm in San Diego developed by RAPP grantee, the San Diego International Rescue Committee
+--First Lady Michelle Obama, on her April 15, 2010 visit to the New Roots Community Farm in San Diego,

 To learn more about what happened in 2011, read the RAPP Annual Report for 2011 (DOC 35KB).